 Getting to Kanazawa from Tokyo is easy thanks to the Hokuriku Shinkansen line.
 The reservation-only Kagayaki train from Tokyo Station or Ueno Station to Kanazawa takes 2.5 hours.
 Hakutaka trains complete the journey in 3 hours and have both reserved and unreserved seats.

 Read More: Things to Know Before going to Japan

 submitted by Mike from Robe Trotting

 After a business trip, I was lucky enough to plan a few days in Tokyo and extend my time in Japan.
 My time in Tokyo was exciting, but I knew there was a lot to explore in the rest of Japan.
 I booked a day trip to Kyoto and it was a highlight of my time there.
-Visiting Kyoto makes a lot of sense – it’s the cultural center of Japan.
+Visiting Kyoto makes a lot of sense – it’s the cultural center of Japan and Kyoto with kids is a blast!.
 Historically, it was the capital of imperial Japan and the emperors ruled from Kyoto until 1869.